Last September 1st, 2023

-Of the first few members, five are still members: Brian Fayle and Geoff Howe (Ontario), Mike Hughes (British Columbia) and Jim Jones and Terry Nowell (Nova Scotia); we are aware of eight who are deceased (Don Bain, Ron Bryant, Frank Carter, Jim Jarrett, Derek Moon, and Dave Perkins); one changed hobbies (Ron Campbell); and we have lost touch with the other three (George Harrop, John Inkpen, and John Roxborough).
+Of the first 15 members, three are still members: Geoff Howe (Ontario), Jim Jones (Nova Scotia) and Terry Nowell (Nova Scotia); we are aware of eight who are deceased (Don Bain, Ron Bryant, Frank Carter, Brian Fayle, Mike Hughes, Jim Jarrett, Derek Moon, and Dave Perkins); one changed hobbies (Ron Campbell); and we have lost touch with the other three (George Harrop, John Inkpen, and John Roxborough).

 And this trend seems to continue today with members joining and invariably remaining as members, which speaks volumes for the value that members feel they receive for their annual membership fees.